Irreversibility, QNEC, and defects

 \section{Holographic connection of irreversibility with and without defects}

-The irreversibility theorems must also hold for holographic theories.
+The irreversibility theorems for theories without defect must also hold for holographic theories.
 They can be proved directly from the behaviour of the bulk metric comparing the end points of a holographic RG flow \cite{myers2011holographic, Daguerre:2022uxt}.
-However, as these theorems in their entropic version arise from the SSA property of the entropy, a holographic proof should also follow from a holographic proof of SSA for holographic entanglement entropy.
+However, as these theorems in their entropic version arise from the SSA property of the entropy, a holographic proof also follows from a holographic proof of SSA for holographic entanglement entropy.
 This proof follows from the maximin construction for the extremal surfaces of minimal area, and uses the bulk null energy condition \cite{wall2014maximin}.

 For most holographic RGs this suffices.
 However, we may wonder what happens for a holographic RG flow where Newton's constant is kept invariant.
 This type of flow can appear for instance from double trace deformations \cite{Aharony:2001pa, Witten:2001ua}.
-In this case, the bulk remains pure AdS, but there is a bulk scalar field whose boundary condition changes between Newman and Dirichlet.
-From the bulk point of view this looks precisely like a defect flow.
+In this case, the bulk remains pure AdS (to lowest order in $N$), but there is a bulk scalar field whose boundary condition changes between Newman and Dirichlet.
+From the bulk point of view, this looks precisely like a defect flow.